whiffen-cann/Glyco_MsSLASH/README.md

    cp test.mgf Test
    ```

-   In our respository, we already place a test mgf in the Test folder and a test mgf in the folder as well.
+   In our repository, we already place a test mgf in the Test folder and a test mgf in the folder as well.

 3. Create a list file for mgf list files one mgf file per line.
    ```